T Rowe Price Grp: New 52-Week Low Set Today (TROW) | Comtex SmarTrend

 T Rowe Price Grp: New 52-Week Low Set Today (TROW)

-T Rowe Price Grp (NASDAQ:TROW) traded today at a new 52-week low of $95.50.
-So far today approximately 71,000 shares have been exchanged, as compared to an average 30-day volume of 1.5 million shares.
+T Rowe Price Grp (NASDAQ:TROW) traded at a new 52-week low today of $90.19.
+This new low was reached on below average trading volume as 66,000 shares traded hands, while the average 30-day volume is approximately 1.6 million shares.

+In the past 52 weeks, shares of T Rowe Price Grp have traded between the current low of $90.19 and a high of $139.82 and are now at $90.22.
+Over the last five market days, the 200-day moving average (MA) has remained constant while the 50-day MA has declined 1.4%.

-Potential upside of 27.3% exists for T Rowe Price Grp, based on a current level of $96.08 and analysts' average consensus price target of $122.33.
-T Rowe Price Grp shares should first meet resistance at the 200-day moving average (MA) of $117.18 and find additional resistance at the 50-day MA of $129.26.
+There is potential upside of 35.6% for shares of T Rowe Price Grp based on a current price of $90.22 and an average consensus analyst price target of $122.33.
+T Rowe Price Grp shares should first meet resistance at the 200-day moving average (MA) of $117.15 and find additional resistance at the 50-day MA of $128.37.

 T. Rowe Price Group Inc. is a financial services holding company.
 The Company, through its subsidiaries, provides investment advisory services to individual and institutional investors.
 T. Rowe manages a broad range of U.S. and international stock, blended asset, bond, and money market mutual funds and other investment portfolios.